-The potential benefits of the economic development project mostly stem from employment opportunities and increased income which could lead to improvements in the health status of workers and their families.
+- The potential benefits of the economic development project mostly stem from: - employment opportunities and increased income which could lead to improvements in the health status of workers and their families.

-However, there are also many potential harms including: occupational health and safety risks; potential water and air contamination of downstream communities; inability to manage increased income leading to harmful behaviours such as alcohol and drug abuse and gambling; negative impacts on spouses and children including long periods periods of absence leading to more abuse and neglect; disputes among hunters using the territory in proximity to the project; added strains on over-burdened health and social services workers; lack of transparency and fair distribution of profits leading to increased health inequities within the Cree Nation; lack of equal opportunities for employment leading to increased inequities with non-Aboriginal groups, and threats to cultural integrity and continuity.
+- However, there are also many potential harms including: - occupational health and safety risks - potential water and air contamination of downstream communities - inability to manage increased income leading to harmful behaviours such as alcohol and drug abuse and gambling - negative impacts on spouses and children including long periods periods of absence leading to more abuse and neglect - disputes among hunters using the territory in proximity to the project - added strains on over-burdened health and social services workers - lack of transparency and fair distribution of profits leading to increased health inequities within the Cree Nation - lack of equal opportunities for employment leading to increased inequities with non-Aboriginal groups, and - threats to cultural continuity.

-Prior to the approval of any development project, those who may be affected should be consulted in a meaningful way and proponents should be obliged to demonstrate that their plans for the project as well as their ongoing operations and management:
+- Prior to the approval of any development project, those who may be affected should be consulted in a meaningful way and proponents should be obliged to demonstrate that their plans for the project as well as their ongoing operations and management: - 1. promote the Cree way of life (i.e. minimize disruption to hunting, family life, traditional diet, etc.) - consider suggestions of the Cree in the design of the project and in promoting workers' rights (e.g. dry camp, recreational facilities, computers for workers to keep in touch with family, etc.) - 3. minimize potential risks to the environment and to the health of communities even if this entails greater costs and/or delays - 4.
+Develop consensus on minimizing threats to sacred sites

-- promote the Cree way of life (i.e. minimize disruption to hunting, family life, traditional diet, etc.) - consider suggestions of the Cree in the design of the project and in promoting workers' rights (e.g. dry camp, recreational facilities, computers for workers to keep in touch with family, etc.) - minimize potential risks to the environment and to the health of communities even if this entails greater costs and/or delays - develop consensus on minimising threats to sacred sites - coordinate the emergency response plans in advance with Cree authorities and determine the lines of communication and the division of responsibility in case of an emergency, - conform to government regulations for the duration of the project including planning for and financing the restoration of the land and the long-term environmental surveillance not only at the project site but also in the surrounding communities in case of unanticipated contamination, and make transparent and respect agreements for profit-sharing and provide training and equal opportunities for employment and spin-off economic opportunities for the Cree Nation.
+- 5. coordinate the emergency response plans in advance with Cree authorities and determine the lines of communication and the division of responsibility in case of an emergency, - 6. conform to government regulations for the duration of the project including planning for and financing the restoration of the land and the long-term environmental surveillance not only at the project site but also in the surrounding communities in case of unanticipated contamination, and - 7. make transparent and respect agreements for profitsharing and provide training and equal opportunities for employment and spin-off economic opportunities for the Cree Nation.

+To make truly informed decisions,

+each and every development project must be

+assessed

+on a case-by-case basis,

+and the consultation process

+needs to be more transparent and

+participative,

-To make truly informed decisions, each and every development project must be assessed on a case-by-case basis, and the consultation process needs to be more transparent and participative, even if this entails greater time and cost
+even if this entails greater time and cost

-There is need for a more transparency and a more participatory process.
-The process will depend to a large extent on the quality of the information that is provided and synthesized from multiple sources, including: detailed plans of proponents and governments; input and advice from health authorities; and two-way communication with communities to Inform about the economic development plans and to learn about the potential impacts on people's lives.
+The need for a more transparency and a more participatory process

+- The value of this type of analysis will depend to a large extent on the quality of the information that is provided and synthesized from multiple sources, including: - 1.
+Detailed plans of proponents and governments - 2.
+Input and advice from health authorities - 3.
+Two-way communication with communities - Inform about the economic development plans - Learn about the potential impacts on people's lives